tauri-apps/tauri/docs/usage/guides/bundler/anti-bloat.md

 ### Stripping

-Binary sized can easily be reduced by stripping out debugging information from binaries that ship to end users.
+Binary size can easily be reduced by stripping out debugging information from binaries that ship to end users.
 This is not good for debuggable builds, but means good binary size savings for end user binaries.
 The easiest way is to use the famous `strip` utility to remove this debugging information.

     $ strip target/release/my_application